rmarting/rmarting.github.io/cheat-sheets/crc.md

 ---

-[Red Hat CodeReady Container](https://developers.redhat.com/products/codeready-containers/overview) (CRC to abbreviate) brings a minimal, preconfigured OpenShift 4 cluster :cloud: to your local laptop or desktop computer for development and testing purposes.
+[Red Hat CodeReady Container](https://developers.redhat.com/products/codeready-containers/overview) (CRC to abbreviate) brings a minimal, configured OpenShift 4 cluster :cloud: to your local laptop or desktop computer for development and testing purposes.

-This cheat sheet includes the most commond commands to install, deploy, administrate or operate your local OpenShift using CRC.
+This cheat sheet includes the most common commands to install, deploy, administrate or operate your local OpenShift using CRC.

 Enjoy it !!! :cool: :sunglasses: